 It is also worth mentioning that apart from botanical gardens there are numerous places in Poland that are not as big as botanical gardens but are still interesting.
 Such places include arboretra (tree gardens), palm houses and alpine gardens.
 Here worth mentioning examples include the Palm House in Lubiechów district of Wałbrzych, Arboretrum in Kórnik, Arboretrum and Alpine Gardens in Rogów.

 To sum up, botanical gardens are really interesting elements that give additional dimension to any tour around Poland.
 We heartily recommend including such elements in your sightseeing schedules, not only for their beauty but also the opportunity to relax in green surrounding.
-Contact our ITS Poland specialist to design tour including the most beautiful Polish botanical gardens in your itinerary!
+Contact our ITS Poland specialists to design tour including the most beautiful Polish botanical gardens in your itinerary!

 Author: Agnieszka Szwedzińska